Lunar-Autonomous-Regolith-Excavator/LunAR-X/src/lx_autonomy/README.md

 - Joystick buttons set the lock, operation mode and task mode
 - If the op mode is set to teleop, will passthrough the joystick teleop commands to the command mux via RoverCommand data type
 - If no joystick data received for 3 seconds, will set the rover to lock for safety.
-- TODO : Add berm inputs
-- TODO : Add initial getting of parameters

 <hr>

 ## Param Server
 ### Summary
 - Provides access to globally crucial variables like current lock status, operation & task modes, actuation limits etc.
+- Refer to lx_bringup_autonomy/config/params.yaml for all global params

 <hr>

 ## Command Mux
-### Subscriptions
+### Subscribers
 - /rover_teleop_cmd <br>
 lx_msgs::msg::RoverCommand
 Teleop command from joystick via external_interface_node